-The current members of the Remuneration Committee are Elizabeth Coutts (Chair), Stuart McLauchlan and Sarah Ottrey.
+The current members of the Remuneration Committee are Elizabeth Coutts (Chair), Stuart McLauchlan and Tracey Batten.
+Sarah Ottrey was a member of the Committee during the year prior to joining the Audit & Risk Committee.
 Accordingly, all of the members of the committee (including the Chair of the committee) are Independent.

 The Remuneration Committee's Charter which outlines the Committee's authority, duties, responsibility and relationship with the Board is set out as Appendix C to the Corporate Governance Code.

-There were two Remuneration Committee meetings held during the year which were attended by all the members of the committee.
+There were four Remuneration Committee meetings held during the year which were attended by all then-current members of the committee.